 Combinatorial auctions have gained popularity in recent years for the award of radio spectrum licences.
 This is because combinatorial auction formats are particularly suitable for allocating spectrum in small blocks and across multiple bands, allowing bidders to assemble their desired spectrum portfolio without being exposed to aggregation risk, i.e. the risk of winning an unwanted subset of the target portfolio.1 In particular, the Combinatorial Clock Auction (CCA) format has now been widely used for spectrum auctions (see textbox further down for an overview of the CCA).

-However, even though the CCA has a number of desirable properties (such as making truthful bidding at valuation an almost optimal strategy), its sealed bid aspect is often met with objections from bidders.
+However, even though the CCA has a number of desirable properties, its sealed bid aspect is often met with objections from bidders.

 Overview of the CCA